MrOlegZdr/GithubListing/README.md

 # GitHub Repositories Listing

-Application provides a list of GitHub repositories that are not forks for the specified user.
+Application provides a list of GitHub repositories that are NOT FORKS for the specified user.

 ## How it works